vishesh-banna0/mini-projects/README.md

 ---

+## 🎯 5.
+Number Guessing Game with AI Hints
+A simple **Number Guessing Game** where the player tries to guess a randomly selected number between 1 and 100.
+The AI provides hints based on how close the guess is to the target number.

+### 🔧 Functions Used:
+- `random.randint()` - Selects a random number between 1 and 100.
+- `int(input())` - Takes user input and converts it to an integer.
+- `range()` - Used for checking proximity of guesses.
+- `try-except` - Handles invalid user inputs gracefully.

+### 💡 Approach:
+1. The AI selects a random number between 1 and 100.
+2. The player repeatedly guesses the number until they find the correct one.
+3. The AI provides hints:
+   - "You are very close!
+Go slightly up/down" for guesses within 3 numbers.
+   - "Too high!
+Go lower." or "Too low!
+Go higher." for other cases.
+4. The game continues until the player correctly guesses the number.

+---

 ## 🤝 Contributing
 Feel free to fork this repository and improve any of the projects!
 If you find a bug or have a feature request, open an issue.

 ---